Try Percona Backup for MongoDB

 Let's take a look at the features of PBM.

-Even if we use Percona Server for MongoDB to enable physical backups, there are concerns that it will no longer be managed by Cloud Manager, so I would like to see more features available in the Community version.
+Even if we use Percona Server for MongoDB to enable physical backups, there are concerns that they will no longer be managed by Cloud Manager, so I would like to see more features available in the Community version.

 SRG is looking for people to work with us.
-If you are interested, please contact us here.
+If you're interested, please contact us here.

-SRG runs a podcast where we chat about the latest hot topics in IT and books.
-We hope you will enjoy listening to it while you work.
+SRG runs a podcast where we chat about the latest hot topics in IT technology and books.
+We hope you'll listen to it while you work.